sanxbud/sanxbud/README.md

 ## 👋 Hi, I'm Sanjay!

 I'm a dev from Winnipeg with a background in computer science and history.
-I care about building reliable tools that make people’s lives easier, understanding the human behind the system, and always finding the joy in whatever I'm doing :)
+I care about building the tools that make people’s lives easier, understanding the human behind the system, and always finding the joy in whatever I'm doing :)

 #### What I work with: